LilyCole/tdd-jasmine/README.md

 ### Specs

-Remember from RSpec that tests followed a "describe...it" format, like so:
+Tests follow a "describe...it" format, like so:

 - describe "A snowman"
   - it "should have a name"